Italian Soda Recipe

-If you love serving fun drinks at parties, try my agua fresca recipesvirgin piña coladas, and lemon-lime spritz
+If you love this Italian soda recipe, check out some of my other popular drink recipes, like my refreshing agua fresca recipesvirgin piña coladas, and lemon-lime spritz

 Blueberry Italian Soda Recipe - club soda, cream soda.

 Growing up, this was my favorite summer treat.
-My mom and I would always stop by a coffee shack called Coffee Heaven on road trips to Oregon.
+My mom and I always stopped by a coffee shack called Coffee Heaven on road trips to Oregon.
 I remember ordering Italian blueberry soda instead of ice cream because they were refreshing.
-I wanted to recreate these for my kids to experience the same joy.
+I wanted to recreate these so my kids could experience the same joy.

 What’s in an Italian Soda?